K. J. McDaniels: Oklahoma City Blue (2018–2019)

 In July 2018, McDaniels played for the Portland Trail Blazers during the 2018 NBA Summer League and was named MVP of the championship game in Las Vegas.

 On September 23, 2018, McDaniels signed with the Oklahoma City Thunder.
 On October 10, 2018, McDaniels was waived by the Thunder.
 McDaniels was added to the Oklahoma City Blue training camp roster on October 23, 2018.

-In his first game with the OKC Blue, McDaniels recorded 10 points and 3 rebounds in 27 minutes of playing time as they got the win over the Stockton Kings, 124-89.
-On November 4, McDaniels recorded 21 points and 8 rebounds in a 128-118 win over the Agua Caliente Clippers.
+In his first game with the OKC Blue, McDaniels recorded 10 points and 3 rebounds in 27 minutes of playing time as they got the win over the Stockton Kings, 124–89.
+On November 4, McDaniels recorded 21 points and 8 rebounds in a 128–118 win over the Agua Caliente Clippers.

 TNT KaTropa (2019)

 In August 2019, McDaniels signed with the TNT KaTropa as the team's import for the 2019 PBA Governors' Cup.
-In his PBA debut, he recorded a career-high 41 points and 22 rebounds as well as 7 assists and 5 blocks in a 135-107 win over the Blackwater Elite.
-Three days after, McDaniels recorded 37 points, 13 rebounds, 5 assists and 5 blocks in a 103-91 win over the Rain or Shine Elasto Painters.
+In his Philippine Basketball Association (PBA) debut, he recorded a career-high 41 points and 22 rebounds as well as 7 assists and 5 blocks in a 135–107 win over the Blackwater Elite.
+Three days after, McDaniels recorded 37 points, 13 rebounds, 5 assists and 5 blocks in a 103–91 win over the Rain or Shine Elasto Painters.

 Greensboro Swarm (2020–2021)

 On February 22, 2020, the Greensboro Swarm acquired the returning right to McDaniels from the Oklahoma City Blue in exchange for the returning right to Zach Smith and a first-round pick in the 2020 NBA G League Draft.
 Six days later on February 28, 2020, the Greensboro Swarm announced that McDaniels was added to their roster.
 He rejoined the team for the 2020–21 season.

-On July 18, 2021, McDaniels signed with Formosa Taishin Dreamers of the P. League+ and the ASEAN Basketball League.
-However, he left the team before both seasons have started.
+On July 18, 2021, McDaniels signed with Formosa Taishin Dreamers of the P. League+.
+On September 22, his contract was terminated due to his pregnant wife.

 NLEX Road Warriors (2021–2022)

-In November 2021, McDaniels signed with NLEX Road Warriors of the Philippine Basketball Association.
+In November 2021, McDaniels signed with NLEX Road Warriors of the PBA.